Splunk (NASDAQ:SPLK) Stock Rating Lowered by Morgan Stanley

-Splunk (NASDAQ:SPLK) was downgraded by equities researchers at Morgan Stanley from an “overweight” rating to an “equal weight” rating in a research report issued on Tuesday, Briefing.com reports.
-They presently have a $160.00 price target on the software company’s stock, down from their previous price target of $213.00.
-Morgan Stanley’s target price suggests a potential upside of 19.40% from the stock’s current price.
+Splunk (NASDAQ:SPLK) was downgraded by analysts at Morgan Stanley from an “overweight” rating to an “equal weight” rating in a report released on Tuesday, Briefing.com reports.
+They currently have a $160.00 price objective on the software company’s stock, down from their prior price objective of $213.00.
+Morgan Stanley’s price target points to a potential upside of 19.40% from the stock’s previous close.

-SPLK has been the subject of a number of other research reports.
-Bank of America reiterated a “buy” rating and issued a $180.00 target price on shares of Splunk in a research report on Wednesday, April 14th.
-KeyCorp reiterated a “sector weight” rating and issued a $179.00 target price on shares of Splunk in a research report on Thursday, April 22nd.
-TheStreet downgraded shares of Splunk from a “c-” rating to a “d+” rating in a research report on Friday, March 12th.
-Mizuho cut their price target on shares of Splunk from $190.00 to $180.00 and set a “neutral” rating on the stock in a report on Wednesday, March 10th.
-Finally, Daiwa Capital Markets began coverage on shares of Splunk in a report on Monday, December 28th.
-They set a “neutral” rating and a $189.00 price target on the stock.
-One research analyst has rated the stock with a sell rating, thirteen have given a hold rating and twenty-two have given a buy rating to the stock.
-Splunk presently has an average rating of “Buy” and a consensus target price of $204.54.
+Several other research firms have also recently commented on SPLK.
+TheStreet cut shares of Splunk from a “c-” rating to a “d+” rating in a research report on Friday, March 12th.
+Citigroup began coverage on shares of Splunk in a report on Wednesday, March 3rd.
+They set a “neutral” rating and a $178.00 target price for the company.
+Mizuho reduced their target price on shares of Splunk from $190.00 to $180.00 and set a “neutral” rating for the company in a report on Wednesday, March 10th.
+Credit Suisse Group initiated coverage on shares of Splunk in a research report on Tuesday, March 16th.
+They issued an “outperform” rating and a $200.00 price target for the company.
+Finally, Needham & Company LLC reduced their price target on shares of Splunk from $275.00 to $265.00 and set a “buy” rating for the company in a research report on Wednesday, March 10th.
+One investment analyst has rated the stock with a sell rating, thirteen have given a hold rating and twenty-two have assigned a buy rating to the company’s stock.
+The stock currently has an average rating of “Buy” and an average target price of $204.54.

-Several large investors have recently bought and sold shares of SPLK.
-Federated Hermes Inc. boosted its stake in shares of Splunk by 1.7% during the 4th quarter.
-Federated Hermes Inc. now owns 799,730 shares of the software company’s stock worth $135,866,000 after acquiring an additional 13,084 shares during the period.
-Salem Investment Counselors Inc. boosted its stake in shares of Splunk by 7.7% during the 4th quarter.
-Salem Investment Counselors Inc. now owns 20,455 shares of the software company’s stock worth $3,475,000 after acquiring an additional 1,458 shares during the period.
-Louisiana State Employees Retirement System boosted its stake in shares of Splunk by 20.0% during the 1st quarter.
-Louisiana State Employees Retirement System now owns 8,400 shares of the software company’s stock worth $1,138,000 after acquiring an additional 1,400 shares during the period.
-Founders Financial Securities LLC bought a new position in shares of Splunk during the 4th quarter worth approximately $289,000.
-Finally, Aviva PLC boosted its stake in shares of Splunk by 3.3% during the 4th quarter.
-Aviva PLC now owns 53,016 shares of the software company’s stock worth $9,007,000 after acquiring an additional 1,691 shares during the period.
-90.47% of the stock is currently owned by hedge funds and other institutional investors.
+Several hedge funds have recently modified their holdings of SPLK.
+Federated Hermes Inc. increased its holdings in shares of Splunk by 1.7% in the fourth quarter.
+Federated Hermes Inc. now owns 799,730 shares of the software company’s stock worth $135,866,000 after buying an additional 13,084 shares during the period.
+Salem Investment Counselors Inc. raised its stake in Splunk by 7.7% during the 4th quarter.
+Salem Investment Counselors Inc. now owns 20,455 shares of the software company’s stock valued at $3,475,000 after buying an additional 1,458 shares during the last quarter.
+Louisiana State Employees Retirement System increased its stake in shares of Splunk by 20.0% in the 1st quarter.
+Louisiana State Employees Retirement System now owns 8,400 shares of the software company’s stock worth $1,138,000 after purchasing an additional 1,400 shares in the last quarter.
+Founders Financial Securities LLC purchased a new stake in Splunk in the 4th quarter worth $289,000.
+Finally, Aviva PLC boosted its holdings in shares of Splunk by 3.3% during the 4th quarter.
+Aviva PLC now owns 53,016 shares of the software company’s stock valued at $9,007,000 after purchasing an additional 1,691 shares during the last quarter.
+90.47% of the stock is owned by institutional investors.

 Splunk Company Profile